 Do you have existing health conditions?
 What about altitude problems?
-If you have heart issues, you may have problems in breathing thin air at higher altitude.
-This is also true to those who have panic attacks.
+If you have heart issues, you may have problems in breathing the thin air at higher altitude.
+This is also true for those who have panic attacks.
 They tend to feel lightheaded and dizzy while hiking.
 So, make sure that the doctor says you are clear to go; otherwise, you can simply visit other places that are equally beautiful like rainforest, beaches, theater and more.

 Don’t harm the endangered species.

 If you’ve been to the zoo, you know that you can’t feed animals there.
 The same rule applies when you happen to see nene, turtles, or dolphins in the Big Island.
 Don’t hurt them, be careful when driving so you don’t hit any of the nenes on the road and don’t pay someone to chase dolphins or whale tale just to play with them.

 Stay on the paved or graveled path.

 While it is alright to explore off beaten paths, some of them were off-limits either because it’s private land or there are wild animals in the area.
 Be sure to explore only the safe areas within the rainforests and places where tourists are allowed.